azimut/shiny/ABOUT.md

 ## CLOS - Common Lisp Object System

 Common Lisp includes an object system in which methods can be overloaded.
-For instance we can have a method (play) that does something for an object "percussion" but a different thing for an object "wind".
+For instance we can have a method `(play)` that does something for an object `percussion` but a different thing for an object "wind".

-This, from the point of view of the live-coder, makes things easier as one only has to think about (play) and the rest is leave to be implemented or take care offline.
+This, from the point of view of the live-coder, makes things easier as one only has to think about `(play)` and the rest is leave to be implemented or take care offline.
 As an example, the method (play) below can take a list of notes (a chord) or a single note.
 The method can be extended to receive a symbol (like, 'C4) as the "pitch" argument and have the method look it up.

 ```
 (defgeneric play (time pitch velocity duration channel)